 As you grow in your profession, you must have a resume to reflect your professionalism and current resume style.
 There are many amazing sophisticated formats today to highlight your career achievements.

 The days of the old boring standard resume formats are history.
-Stand out from the hundreds of resumes that are received by an employer daily with a unique resume with powerful content.
+Stand out from the hundreds of resumes received by an employer daily with a unique resume with powerful content.
 Creativity, eye-catching formatting, and the ability to use keywords effectively are what will get you in the door.

 Explore new, clean fonts that are much easier on the eye than the standard Times New Roman.
-Add a primary colored border if it feels right.
+Add a primary-colored border if it feels right.
 Be creative while still maintaining a polished appearance.

 Review our teacher resume samples.

 3. Have you added new employment, skills, and accomplishments?

 Refreshing your resume and keeping it up-to-date is essential.
 A career opportunity may spring up, and you need to be prepared to act quickly.